ManoniLo/Tiny-YOLOv3-Tucker-compression/README.md

 This is an extension of this repository https://github.com/david8862/keras-YOLOv3-model-set where a TF Keras implementation is provided for YOLO v4/v3/v2 models with several backbones.

+## Main changes
-In this repository the support for network compression with Tucker tensor decomposition was added
+- Support for network compression with Tucker Tensor decomposition was added.
+The folder 'yolo3_tucker' contains the code to compress
+  YOLO v3/Tiny YOLO v3 Darknet model by choosing compression factors for each layer.
+However the support can be easily extended to any other backbone.
+Tucker decomposition is computed with the Python package 'tensorly'
+- Support for model training/evaluation with the KITTI dataset.

-#### Backbone
+#### Backbones
 - [x] CSPDarknet53
 - [x] Darknet53/Tiny Darknet
 - [x] Darknet19